modcomlearning/BackendAPI/README.md

 ### A Full-Stack Lands Management System (Buy or Sell) with Flask, MySQL, React JS, and MPESA Payment Integration

-This is a full-stack Land (Selling and Buying System) management application built with Flask for the backend, MySQL for the database, and React JS for the frontend.
-The application allows users to register, log in, browse products, and make payments via MPESA, a popular mobile money service.
+In this Module, You will creating a Complete Full-Stack Land (Selling and Buying System) management application(LMS) built with Flask for the backend, MySQL for the database, and React JS for the frontend.
+The application allows users to register, log in, browse products, upload products and make payments via MPESA, a popular mobile money service.
 Here’s how each component functions in the system.

-The Flask backend serves as the API layer, providing several key functions:
+The Flask backend serves as the Backend layer, providing several key functions:

 2. Backend (Flask)